themissingbracket/tictactoe-ml/README.md

 #### Future Plans
 ---
 -  Deploy to Heroku.

+    - The application has been deployed on [Heroku](https://mysterious-beach-68846.herokuapp.com/)
 - CI/CD (Probably overkill for an app like this).
 But would help in getting an understanding of how CI/CD works.